 - beach profile surveys

 - topographic surveys

 - cliff top recession surveys

 - real-time wave data collection

 - bathymetric and sea bed characterisation surveys

 - aerial photography

+- LiDAR surveys

-- walk-over surveys
+- walk-over cliff and coastal defence asset surveys

 The beach profile surveys, topographic surveys and cliff top recession surveys are undertaken as a 'Full Measures' survey in autumn/early winter every year.
 Some of these surveys are then repeated the following spring as part of a 'Partial Measures' survey.
 To date the following reports have been produced: